Analisa1984/dovenity-spa/README.md

 ## User Stories:

-Althought DOvenity Spa is a fictitious spa, to demonstrate a website, possible user stories could include:
+Althought Dovenity Spa is a fictitious spa, to demonstrate a website, possible user stories could include:

 1. User Story #1